medvidekPanda/MeshCore/docs/custom_features.md

 - Voltage multiplier: 2x (due to 1/2 divider)
 - Based on `analogReadMilliVolts()` with 12-bit ADC resolution

+**Battery percentage calculation:**

+- Measurements are taken during device operation (under load), so voltage is lower than no-load voltage
+- Battery percentage is calculated using: 3000mV (0%) to 4100mV (100%)
+- LiPo batteries: 4.2V no-load = 100%, but under load (during TX/RX) voltage drops to ~4.1V even when fully charged
+- The 4100mV maximum accounts for voltage sag under load, providing more accurate battery percentage readings

 ## Notes

 - **MQTT Bridge**: Requires WiFi connection and functional MQTT broker